DaWe35/SkyID/README.md

 ##### Testing with example dapp

 We have a [SkyID-example-note-dapp](https://github.com/DaWe35/SkyID-example-note-dapp), so you can clone it.
-Don't forget to change the source of `skyid.js` if you want to test with self-hosted SkyID ([open image](https://raw.githubusercontent.com/DaWe35/SkyID/assets/skyid-example.png))
+Don't forget to change the source of `skyid.js` if you want to test with self-hosted SkyID ([open image](https://raw.githubusercontent.com/DaWe35/SkyID/main/assets/skyid-example.png))

 To be able to test cross-domain things, you need to setup two local virtual-host domains.
 If you have [Wamp.NET](https://wamp.net/) installed (what I really recommend), this will be easy.
-You just need to create two sites pointing to your local SkyID projects: `idtest.local` for SkyID and `skynote.local` for the example dapp.
-[Open image](https://raw.githubusercontent.com/DaWe35/SkyID/assets/skyid_wamp.jpg)
+You just need to create two sites pointing to your local SkyID projects: `idtest.local` for SkyID and `skynote.local` for the example dapp ([open image](https://raw.githubusercontent.com/DaWe35/SkyID/main/assets/skyid_wamp.jpg)).